-- No Backup
+- Do not Backup

-- Backup Data Only
+- Backup data only

-- Backup Data and BLOB
+- Backup data and blob

 The modes do not affect the full backup process.
 After choosing a backup mode, be sure to enter a begin time and interval for the incremental backup.
 The backup server must be activated for incremental backup to take place.